(I may earn a small commission from the products mentioned in this post.)

 No. 1 Fish Oil

 Fish oil works great to decrease the effects of arthritis on joints.
-They positively affect joints by reducing stiffness, chronic knee pain, and help to increase blood flow.
+They have a positive affect on joints by reducing stiffness, chronic knee pain, and they help to increase blood flow.

 I’ve taken 2 a day for years.
 You won’t feel a difference right away, but as with any supplement, over time your body will thank you.
 Develop a routine of taking fish oil while you’re preparing for TKR and it will help your body recover post-surgery (even a small bit helps).